pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_packages.hbs.md

-## tanzu insight image packages
+# tanzu insight image packages

-Get image packages
+Use this command to get image packages.

 ## <a id='synopsis'></a>Synopsis